6.01 No horse shall be permitted to enter or start unless:

 - The Stewards, at their discretion, when presented with an extenuating circumstance, may allow a horse to be scratched from a race without losing its entry or running date (e.g. no jockey available to ride horse, distance or gender changes);

-- Any horse that leaves the paddock with riders up, and is subsequently scratched prior to the race, will maintain its original entry or run date under all conditions (i.e. Horse running off, veterinarian scratch at the gate, if a horse is determined a non-starter by malfunction of the gate, etc.);
+- Any horse that enters the paddock and is subsequently scratched prior to the race, will maintain its original entry or run date under all conditions (i.e. Horse running off, veterinarian scratch at the gate, if a horse is determined a non-starter by malfunction of the gate, etc.);

 - Any horse that competes in a race and subsequently gets placed on any list (Steward, Starter or veterinary) will maintain its run date;